| Will it make public JavaScript harder to copy or study with AI tools? |

 Strong Desktop workflow supports project batches and embedded JavaScript in HTML, PHP, ASP, ASPX, JSP, and similar files. |

-Usually web/API-first; mixed file support varies. |
+Usually web-service-first; mixed file support varies. |

 Usually focused on deployed web applications and runtime surfaces. |

-| Can I try self-defending output in the free online demo? |
+| Can I try stronger output before paying? |

 Free playgrounds typically expose debug protection, console suppression, and self-defending toggles directly. |